In Big Tech, Growth is Product Led

 Looking at that same data, but as a percentage of total employees, the story becomes clearer.
 Facebook’s Engineering and Ops teams grew faster than the rest of the company, while its Sales and Marketing departments shrank as a percentage of the company’s total headcount.

 Our data on Google shows the same pattern: increases in Engineering and decreases in Sales.

 When we look at Microsoft, an older, slower-growing company, we see the aggregate growth is a more stable line, up and to the right, unlike the steep curve of Facebook’s growth.

 But, even for the more mature Microsoft, that same product-led growth pattern emerges.
 Most of Microsoft’s growth over the last decade has come in the form of Engineering roles, while its Sales and Marketing teams have decelerated.

 Our data for Apple, another older, more slowly growing tech giant, seems to indicate they made a strategic change around 2011 to shift towards product-led growth.
 That year marked a pretty dramatic shift towards growing their Engineering team, while the percentage of the company in Sales, Marketing, Customer Success, declined.

 Based on these findings, it is evident that growth is product led in Big Tech.
 Trends with self-serve and Software-as-a-Service products reinforce this insight.
 As the use of data-powered technology increases, data scientists and engineers will continue to drive growth in Big Tech.
 However, we may be surprised as new technologies like AI and machine learning begin to change the business landscape.
 That’s why it’s incredibly important to frequently investigate industries with data that is as accurate and up-to-date as possible.

 You can find many more insights in addition to the ones you read here in our Deconstructing Big Tech webinar.
-Check out the on-demand version here!
+Check out!